paper-engineer/laser-gallery/docs/_pages/instructions.md

 I have one jig for the top left corner. gotta make more for the other corners. that's how you get alignment right now.

-### end of run checklist
+## end of run checklist

-- clear tray (incl brush down) to prevent chips from catching fire
+- clear tray (incl brush down) to prevent chips from catching fire (also do this in the middle if you need to)
 - vacuum dust out of rails and drive belts (very important!)

 ## periodic maintenance